 AFTER THE END OF WORLD WAR I, three girls were born.
 Their names were Flo, Grace and Bee—they were my grandmothers.

 Grace was my mother’s mother.
 She was born in 1918 in Cusseta, Georgia and grew up during the Great Depression.
 She lost her mother at 17 and her only sister and father three years later.
 After high school she entered nursing school at Emory University and went on to become an Army nurse.
-She was assigned to a ship platoon that accompanied troops over to the European theater and returned with wounded.
+She was assigned to a ship platoon that accompanied troops to the European theater and returned with wounded.
 They sailed with General Patton and his 2nd Armored Division and landed in Casablanca.
-Upon her return to Camp Kilmer, Grace (known as Stevie among her nursing sisters) crossed the country by train under black out conditions, shades drawn at all times.
-She never forgot the kindness shown by locals and being greeted with coffee and doughnuts when the train made the occasional stop.
+Upon her return to Camp Kilmer, Grace crossed the country by train under black out.
+She never forgot the kindness shown by locals on-route who greeted the train with coffee and doughnuts at stops along the way.
 The nurses then boarded a ship.
-Where it was going was anyone’s guess.
+Where it was going was no one knew.
 After weeks at sea, land was in sight.
 With joy and delight Grace found her feet on solid ground in Hawaii.
 She reported for duty in Makawao on Maui, treating patients from all branches of the military and entertaining Navy pilots while on R&R. Lifelong friends were made there, including my namesake Alexa VonTempsky.
 As the war shifted gears, Grace was sent to a hospital in Waikakalaua Gulch on Oahu in 1944.
 Before leaving Georgia, Grace had promised to wait for my grandfather-to-be, Jean Paul.
-While she was in Hawaii, he was fighting in the South Pacific, liberating the Philippines.
-While there he contracted a severe case of malaria and managed to convince his Commanding Officer that he could just as well recover in Hawaii as he could in New Guinea.
-One day in 1945 Grace was called out of the OR to take a call.
-At the other end of the line was Jean Paul asking for a lift from Hickam Air Force Base—as well as her hand in marriage.
-They were married in the little chapel of the hospital there in Waikakalaua Gulch.
-The X-ray technician took pictures, the Red Cross lady played the piano—it was a real military family affair.
-They honeymooned on the North Shore in a little beach house and made the decision to separate from the military and make Hawaii home.
-They had three children over the years and my grandfather eventually re-enlisted in the Army.
-Grace took it all in stride, enjoying the opportunities to travel and live abroad.
+While she was in Hawaii, he was off fighting in the South Pacific in the effort to liberate the Philippines.
+While there Jean Paul contracted a severe case of malaria and managed to convince his Commanding Officer that he could “just as well recover in Hawaii as he could in New Guinea.”
+On a sunny Oahu day in 1945, Grace was called out of the OR to take a call.
+At the other end of the line was Jean Paul asking for a lift from Hickam Air Force Base—as well as her hand in marriage!
+The two were married in the chapel of the hospital there in Waikakalaua Gulch.
+The X-ray technician was the wedding photographer, the Red Cross lady played the piano.
+It was a real military family affair.
+The two honeymooned on the North Shore of Oahu in a little beach house and made the decision to separate from the military and make Hawaii home.
+They had three children and my grandfather eventually re-enlisted in the Army.
+Grace took the return to military life in stride, enjoying the opportunities to travel and live abroad.
 In 1985 my grandfather didn’t make it through a surgery and left Grace a widow.
-Strong in her faith and with a deep love for her family, volunteering, golf and watching sunsets from her condo in Kona, Hawaii—she continued to live a full life.
+Strong in her faith and with a deep love for her family, volunteering, golf, and watching sunsets from her condo in Kona—she continued to live a full life.
 She surprised herself by marrying again and enjoyed many of her sunset years with her second husband George, before making a full circle back to—and spending her last days in—Georgia.
 Tutu Grace taught me what it was to love unconditionally.
 To seek God and to make adventure a part of everyday life.

 Evelyn, known to all as “Bee,” was my step-grandmother.
 She grew up on a farm in California’s San Joaquin Valley.
 In 1939, Bee bought a one-way ticket and left California for Hawaii aboard the SS Lurline.
 There she worked as a secretary for the US Army Corps of Engineers in Hilo.
 Intending to make her way around the world, Bee had planned on transferring to Singapore, but put all that aside after she was introduced to her future husband at a Hilo diner by mutual friends.
-The Hilo friends all went camping on a weekend, and on the drive back to Hilo that Sunday night they discovered that Hawaii Island was blacked out, because Pearl Harbor on Oahu Island had been attacked.
-Her marriage was quickly set for the next Saturday.
+Returning to Hilo after a camping trip to Volcano National Park, Bee and this group of friends found the entire city blacked out.
+Pearl Harbor had been attacked!
+Bee’s marriage to my grandpa Don was quickly set for the following Saturday.
 And like that, a family and life started on the Big Island.
 Bee became active in the Boy Scouts and Girl Scouts as her three children grew up in Hilo.
-Her husband’s business (Caterpillar tractor sales for the Pacific) required much travel and socializing with influential guests and families, which she enjoyed.
-There were tractor sales to the Persian sugar cane farms (manned, while it lasted, by Hawaii Sugar managers).
-There were Pacific Trust Territory royalty, dignitaries and distinguished visitors like scientist Doctor Edward Teller), hosted in Hilo.
-I’ve never forgotten how Tutu made entertaining appear effortless—she excelled at it.
+Her husband’s business (Caterpillar tractor sales for the Pacific) required much travel and meeting with influential guests and families.
+There were Pacific Trust Territory royalty, dignitaries and distinguished visitors like scientist Doctor Edward Teller, to be hosted in Hilo.
+Tutu Bee made entertaining appear effortless—she excelled at it.
 I can still hear her deep, jubilant laugh and see her sweeping saunter as she made her way among party guests—making each feel welcome, special and attended to.
 A self-taught gourmet cook, Bee introduced her grandchildren to the delicacies of pâté, heart of palm and Dungeness crab.
 After retirement in 1976, Tutu Bee and my grandfather enjoyed world-wide travel and family.